- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

-I thought the argument was that Oracle, DB2 and SQL Server had to be replaced because they aren’t 100% in memory and 100% columnar.
+I thought the argument was that Oracle, DB2, and SQL Server had to be replaced because they aren’t 100% in memory and 100% columnar.
 Then SAP offers a non-in memory and non-columnar database with HANA?

-SAP’s HANA runtime license is a highly deceptive method of slipping HANA into a company at a low cost, that will convert to a very high cost after it has been connected to another system.
+SAP’s HANA runtime license is a highly deceptive method of slipping HANA into a company at a low cost, which will convert to a very high cost after it has been connected to another system.
 Therefore, the fact that future innovations are “included in the price” of the runtime licenses is just about the most deceptive thing I have ever heard.
-Apparently, John Appleby assumes his customers are stupid and that he can trick them.
+John Appleby assumes his customers are stupid and that he can trick them.

-Whatever Jon Appleby is talking about here, the end result is that HANA is far more expensive than the other options.
+Whatever Jon Appleby is talking about here, the result is that HANA is far more expensive than the other options.

 “There is one more specific point.
 SAP has released HANA 2.0 and standard support for HANA 1.0 will cease in 2019.
 This means that existing Business Suite and Business Warehouse customers running on HANA will need to upgrade HANA versions and, possibly, there will also be Linux version upgrades required, which will often be side by side appliance upgrades rather than in-place upgrades.
 As we shall see, this represents a recurring theme whereby SAP effectively forces users to upgrade between incompatible or semi-compatible versions of the same product.
 This is not just exploitative on the part of SAP, it illustrates the fact that these are not mature offerings.
 In our view, users would do better to wait before making any SAP investment decisions with respect to SAP HANA.”

 And how does this upgrade impact the TCO?
 It puts it sky high.
 Secondly, there is no performance justification for using HANA.
 Therefore this is money that the IT department is essentially flushing.